mja-maia/rn-dropdown/readme.md

 # Dropdown React Native - Concepta

+## Note

+I chose to invest more time in implementing tests and ensuring the proper usage of TypeScript.
+I decided to keep the Expo architecture as the default.
+Additionally, given the time limit of the test (maximum of 3 hours), I deemed it more important to focus on these foundational elements rather than exploring alternative architectures.

 ## How to run

 1. Clone the project on some folder running `git clone https://github.com/mja-maia/rn-dropdown.git`